-For example, if a Canadian customer visitors your USA shop, you could show them a message saying “Looks like you’re in Canada.
+For example, if a Canadian customer visits your Australian shop, you could show them a message saying “Looks like you’re in Canada.
 Want to visit our Canada store so you can see pricing in CAD and receive cheaper shipping?”.
 You can either ask them this in a popup or a top bar, or just push them to your Canada shop automatically.

 5. Update Google's Search Console